 How new approaches to designing logistics systems could revolutionise the way we design our cities, towns and streets.

-Few people realise that the way we design our streets and our urban areas is dictated by the need to accommodate 40 ft ISO shipping containers and 32tonne 4 axle refuse collection vehicles.
-Though planning and highways policies are supposed to put people first, the reality is that practical and commercial needs dominate.
+The way we design our streets and our urban areas is influenced and sometimes dictated by the requirements of the deliver vehicles.
+Goods are delivered to ports in 40 ft ISO shipping containers, and then transferred by articulated lorries to a chain of national, regional and local distribution depots.
+Waste is carried away in 32 tonne 4 axle refuse collection vehicles.
+At every stage, streets are designed to accommodate these vehicles.
+And though planning and highways policies are supposed to put people first, in many areas, it is the accommodation of delivery and waste collection vehicles that is the overweening design imperative.
+The result are streets and neighbourhoods that are difficult and potentially unsafe for people, and especially disabled and elderly people and children.
 If we could rethink and redesign the logistics systems then the design of town and cities could change too.

 This event will cover

 - the existing logistics systems that link factories, ports, distribution warehouses, wholesalers, retailers, offices, and homes.
 It is about deliveries and collections, and about the movement infrastructure including containers, palettes and cages, all of which have specific dimensions that have to be reflected in the design of the built environment.